nathadriele/machine-learning-zoomcamp/midterm-project/README.md

 ![alt text](images/image-2.png)

-We explored the relationships between independent variables and the target variable (`target`).
+Explored the relationships between independent variables and the target variable (`target`).

 #### Boxplots of Numerical Variables by Target